Fight for $15: Retail

 According to the U.S. Bureau of Labor Statistics, 11,302,000 workers in the retail industry were paid hourly rates at or below the federal minimum wage in 2018.
 Retail workers account for a significant portion of those affected by the minimum wage, as major retailers such as Target and Walmart are a big focus on this issue.
 Recently, some companies, including Target and Best Buy, have committed to boost their starting hourly wage to $15 an hour, regardless of local/federal minimum wage mandates.
 As pressure grows, more stores are increasing their hourly rates both to satisfy political/social demands, while also benefiting from happier, more productive workers.

 Health care

-Health care is one of the largest industries in the United States, with about 18.6 million workers as of 2019 and the numbers are growing.
+Health care is one of the largest industries in the United States, with about 18.6 million workers as of 2019.
 According to The Brookings Institution, there were nearly 7 million people in low-paid health jobs in 2019 in the United States.
 The median wage was $13.48 an hour for jobs in health care support, service, and direct care.
 Given the discrepancy between wages in these categories and significantly higher pay for doctors and nurses, the fight for a living wage in health care has gained support.